Soli Deo gloria

 ". . . but you must take Angus with you.
 And tell me when you're goin'; a'ight, Merida?"
 Elinor said firmly.
 Merida nodded eagerly and Elinor said quietly, "A'ight."

 Filled with delight and excitement, Merida reached out and wrapped her arms around her mother and squeezed her tightly.
 "Thanks, Mum."

 "You're welcome, Merida," Elinor said, and Merida drew back.
 Elinor smiled and gently pushed some of Merida's wild ginger hair out of her face.
 "Just be careful, a'ight, darlin'?"

 Merida nodded eagerly and Elinor nodded.
-There was another bolt of lightening and rumble of thunder and Merida said after a moment, "Can I still sleep here tonight?"
+There was another bolt of lightning and rumble of thunder and Merida said after a moment, "Can I still sleep here tonight?"

-"Course, darlin'," Elinor said, and she leaned forward and kissed Merida's forehead.
-They smiled and they settled under the covers.
+"'Course, darlin'," Elinor said, and she leaned forward and kissed Merida's forehead.
+They smiled and settled under the covers.

 Merida snuggled next to her mother as she twisted one end of her pillow.
 The rainstorm outside was loud, but she knew that she was with her mother, and with her mother, no harm would come to her.